Painful search for China flood survivors continues as Typhoon In-Fa hits east coast

 “Don’t give them additional opportunities, material to attack China,” it said.

-In recent days, however, individual pleas for help and organic attempts to provide support have provided a glimpse into the ongoing devastation on the ground.
+In recent days, however, individual pleas for help and attempts to provide support have provided a glimpse into the devastation on the ground.

-On social media and in local newspapers, dozens have shared accounts of missing friends and family.
 A woman told a Shanghai newspaper that she hasn’t heard from her parents, both in their 70s, after the electricity went out in their town.
 Another woman said she hasn’t been able to reach her husband since he told her over the phone on Tuesday that “the water is rising.”

 A Henan native set up a file on Tencent, which functions similarly to Google Sheets, creating lists of those in need and those offering help.
 The document has been widely circulated on Chinese social media platforms, getting millions of views and growing to include tabs that show the live status of those in need of medical help, safe locations for survivors to gather and requests for specific material items such as clothes and chargers.